Ai Weiwei planted seeds for change—100 million of them—at Tate Modern.

 Kui Hua Zi (Sunflower Seeds) consists of more than 100 million tiny, handmade porcelain sunflower seeds, originally weighing in at 150 tons.
 They filled the enormous Turbine Hall at Tate Modern, an industrial building-turned-contemporary art space.
 Sunflower seeds evokes a warm personal memory for the artist, who recalls that while he was growing up, even the poorest in China would share sunflower seeds as a treat among friends.
 The use of sunflower seeds as the basis of his installation was also designed to subvert popular imagery rooted in the artist’s childhood.
 Communist propaganda optimistically depicted leader Mao Zedong as the sun and the citizens of the People’s Republic of China as sunflowers, turning toward their chairman.
 Ai Weiwei reasserts the sunflower seed as a symbol of camaraderie during difficult times.

-Mr. Ai’s use of porcelain comments on the long history of this prized material while also rejecting the common negative connotations of the modern term “Made in China.”
-Utilizing skilled artisans known for their exquisite craftsmanship to make objects that can only be differentiated one from another upon close inspection, alludes to the important porcelain tradition in Jingdzhen, as well as to the uniformity and diffusion of modern (cheap and fast) labor that is responsible for China’s hard-won place in the world economy.
+Ai Weiwei’s use of porcelain comments on the long history of this prized material while also rejecting the negative connotations that the term “Made in China” has to some audiences.
+Utilizing skilled artisans known for their exquisite craftsmanship to make objects that can only be differentiated one from another upon close inspection alludes to the important porcelain tradition in Jingdezhen, as well as to the uniformity and diffusion of modern (cheap and fast) labor that is responsible for China’s hard-won place in the world economy.
 Sunflower Seeds asks us to examine how our consumption of foreign-made goods affects the lives of others across the globe.

 How we experience an artwork impacts our perception of the work.
 In the tradition of participatory contemporary art, Sunflower Seeds asks the public to physically interact with the art.
 Initially, Tate visitors were invited to walk over and lie on the seeds, though the museum, in consultation with the artist, suspended this opportunity about a week into the exhibition because of safety concerns.